-Did Edward Snowden really dupe the National Security Agency (NSA) and use a Rubik’s cube as part of his tradecraft?
+Did Edward Snowden really dupe the National Security Agency (NSA) and use a Rubik’s cube as part of his tradecraft to smuggle secrets out of the secure building?

 Neither Snowden nor director Oliver Stone was giving away the secret when they discussed the Rubik's cube scene at Comic-Con.